What Is Decentralized Finance (DeFi)?

 The game changes for organizations that have heightened institutional-grade requirements for allocation capital into DeFi.
 For these organizations, wallets like MetaMask Institutional facilitate cryptoeconomic research, pre- and post-trade compliance, best trade execution, reporting, and of course, crypto custody.

 Compliance and KYT

 In traditional finance, compliance around anti-money laundering (AML) and countering-the-financing-of-terrorism (CFT) relies on know-your-customer (KYC) guidelines.
 In the DeFi space, Ethereum’s decentralized infrastructure enables next-generation compliance analysis around the behavior of participating addresses rather than participant identity.
-These know-your-transaction (KYT) mechanisms help assess risk in real time and protect against fraud and financial crimes.
+These know-your-transaction (KYT), such as those provided by MetaMask Institutional, help assess risk in real-time and protect against fraud and financial crimes.

 A DAO is a decentralized autonomous organization that cooperates according to transparent rules encoded on the Ethereum blockchain, eliminating the need for a centralized, administrative entity.
 Several popular protocols in the DeFi space, such Maker and Compound, have launched DAOs to fundraise, manage financial operations, and decentralize governance to the community.

 Because of their unprecedented transparency around transaction data and network activity, DeFi protocols offer unique advantages for data discovery, analysis, and decision-making around financial opportunities and risk management.
 The explosive growth of new DeFi applications has spurred the development of numerous tools and dashboards, such as DeFi Pulse, that help users track the value locked in DeFi protocols, assess platform risk, and compare yield and liquidity.